lifeomic/chroma-react/stories/components/Slider/default.md

 ### Format Value

 A function that is called when rendering the value.
+The function should return the formatted value you wish to have rendered.

 ```jsx
 <Slider formatValue={(value) => `${value[0]}cm`} showValue={true} />